1905 Georgia Bulldogs football team

-The 1905 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1905 Southern Intercollegiate Athletic Association football season.
+The 1905 Georgia Bulldogs football team represented the University of Georgia during the 1905 Southern Intercollegiate Athletic Association football season.
 The Bulldogs completed the season with a 1–5 record for the second straight year.
-The season included the second straight loss to John Heisman's Georgia Tech team (he became head coach there in 1904) and the sixth straight loss to Clemson.
+The season included the second straight loss to John Heisman's Georgia Tech team and the sixth straight loss to Clemson.
 The only win came over non-conference opponent Dahlonega.
 This was the Georgia Bulldogs' final season under the guidance of head coach Marvin M. Dickinson.